Change request #2674

 I therefore will remove the setting of the effective area boundaries from these keywords.

-#3 Updated by Mohrmann Lars about 6 years ago
+#3 Updated by Mohrmann Lars over 6 years ago

 I guess the problem is that the lower threshold we currently store in the effective area file is not strictly giving the validity range, but simply marks the (true) energy at which the energy bias exceeds a certain value.
 If we now want to apply an energy threshold in the analysis at a similar value, a problem occurs: two thresholds are applied when computing the predicted counts, leading to incorrect results.